tatumio/tatum-php/docs/Api/NodeRPCApi.md

  Connect directly to the blockchain node provided by Tatum.

- The `GET` method is used.
+ The <code>GET</code> method is used.
 The API endpoint URL acts as an HTTP-based RPC driver.

  This API is supported for the following blockchains: